 Get nostalgic at ACMI, reminiscing over old TV shows, retro video games and other pop culture picks.

 In the afternoon, join a street art tour led by actual street artists.
 Melbourne Street Tours zips through the city’s popular laneways plus lesser known alleyways, with background explanation on different artworks.
 The tour ends at the Blender Street studio in West Melbourne with beer, wine and snacks.
+It’s one of the best walking tours in Melbourne.

 A Melbourne weekend isn’t complete without a stop at one of our cool pubs.
 Stick around Fitzroy and head to one of the many classic Melbourne pubs for a parma.
 The Napier Hotel has a great version, while the parma at the Birmingham Hotel holds the coveted number 1 spot on the Parma Daze list.